human-pangenomics/hprc-tutorials/assembly/genomics_aotearoa/pages/day1_read_inputs.md

 **There is an excellent HG002 assembly available**

 Since HG002 has so much data to compare against, it is pretty common for new technologies to benchmark on HG002 -- making even more HG002 data.
 It has grown into a data ecosystem.
-This is part of the reason that it was chosen the the T2T consortium as the target for one of it's next big pushes: a [high-quality diploid T2T genome](https://github.com/marbl/HG002).
+This is part of the reason why it was chosen for the T2T consortium as the target for one of its next big pushes: a [high-quality diploid T2T genome](https://github.com/marbl/HG002).
 This assembly has been worked on by many leading people in the field.
 And while it is undergoing polishing and is talked about as a draft, it is gapless outside of rDNA arrays and is very good.
 This makes HG002 a very good sample for testing assembly processes.
 You can always go back and compare your results against the draft from the T2T consortium.

 # Graph Building: PacBio & ONT Data

 We are going to start by introducing the two long read sequencing technologies that we will be using: PacBio's HiFi and Oxford Nanopore's Ultralong.
-These two technologies are complementary and each have their own strengths leading.
+These two technologies are complementary and each have their own strengths.
 You can answer some questions more easily with HiFi and some more easily with ONT UL.
-They can also be used together and this is important for the concept of a hybrid assembly algorithm where accurate reads are used to create a draft assembly and long reads are used to extend that assembly.
+They can also be used together, and this is important for the concept of a hybrid assembly algorithm where accurate reads are used to create a draft assembly and long reads are used to extend that assembly.

-In this section we will learn about both technologies then we create plots showing their characteristic read lengths and qualities.
+In this section, we will learn about both technologies and then create plots showing their characteristic read lengths and qualities.
 This will help us get a feel for what the data actually looks like in the wild.
-Lastly we will prepare this data for use in our assembly section.

-This section is important because as someone who is about to make an assembly you have the most control over what type of data you put into the assembly algorithm.
+Lastly, we will prepare this data for use in our assembly section.
+As someone who is about to make an assembly, you have the most control over what type of data you put into the assembly algorithm.
 The more you know about the data, the better your assembly will be.

 ## PacBio Hifi: Illumina-Like Quality With Long Reads
 **What is PacBio HiFi**
-Pacbio's high fidelity (or HiFi) reads are long (~15kb) and accurate (~99.9%).
+PacBio's high fidelity (or HiFi) reads are long (~15kb) and accurate (~99.9%).
 PacBio produces such high quality reads (with their single-molecule real-time, or SMRT, sequencing) by reading the same sequence over and over again in order to create a circular consensus sequence (or CCS) as shown below.

 **PacBio's CCS Process**
 ![PacBio CCS Process](https://raw.githubusercontent.com/human-pangenomics/hprc-tutorials/GA-workshop/assembly/genomics_aotearoa/images/sequencing/HiFi-reads-img.svg)

 Long, highly accurate reads allows for a number of analyses that were difficult or impossible in the context of short reads.
-For instance, variants can be more easily phased as you can just look for variants that are seen in the same sequencing read.
+For instance, variants can be more easily phased as you can just look for variants that are seen in the same sequencing read since HiFi read lengths span much more than short read lengths.
 In our context, long accurate reads allow assembly algorithms to build assembly graphs across difficult regions.
 But it turns out that HiFi reads aren't long enough to span exact repeats in regions like human centromeres.

 ## ONT Ultralong: Lower Quality But Really Long Reads
 Oxford Nanopore's ultralong (UL) sequencing has lower accuracy (~97%), but is really long (even longer than normal ONT).
 This is achieved though a different library prep -- as compared to normal DNA sequencing with ONT.
-UL library prep uses a transposase to cut DNA at non specific sites where it can then be adapted for sequencing.
+UL library prep uses a transposase to cut DNA at non-specific sites where it can then be adapted for sequencing.

 **ONT Ultralong Library Prep**
 <p align="center">
     <img src="https://raw.githubusercontent.com/human-pangenomics/hprc-tutorials/GA-workshop/assembly/genomics_aotearoa/images/sequencing/ULK114_workflow_V1-3.svg" width="350"/>
 </p>

-The time, transposase amount, and temperature are all factors that effect transposase activity.
+The time, transposase amount, and temperature are all factors that affect transposase activity.
 The more you cut, the shorter the reads.
 ONT's standard DNA library prep, on the other hand, shears DNA then ligates adapters.
 (If you've created DNA libraries using Illumina's TruSeq kits, then you get the idea.)

-These UL reads, while less accurate than HiFi, span tricky regions making UL and HiFi data highly complementary, especially in the context of denovo assembly, as we will see.
+These UL reads, while less accurate than HiFi, span tricky regions, which makes UL and HiFi data highly complementary, especially in the context of *de novo* assembly, as we will soon see.

 ## Familiarize Ourselves With The Data
 Let's get our hands on some data so we can see with our own eyes what HiFi and UL data look like.